nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Actor performs a command that updates the addressbook.
 2. System executes the command.
 3. Actor requests to undo the recently executed command.
-4. System reverts changes made by the user.
+4. System reverts changes made by the actor.

     Use case ends.